 \section{An application to small Seifert manifolds}

-An advantage of extending Culler-Shalen theory to higher dimensional representations is that we may apply the extended theory also to a {\em non-Haken} $3$-manifold, that is, a $3$-manifold which does not contain any essential surfaces.
-Here we describe an application of Theorem \ref{thm:main} to a class of $3$-manifolds called {\em small Seifert manifolds}, which contains non-Haken $3$-manifolds.
+One of great advantages of extending Culler--Shalen theory to higher dimensional representations is that we may apply our extended theory also to a {\em non-Haken} $3$-manifold, that is, a $3$-manifold which does not contain any essential surfaces.
+Here we describe an application of Theorem \ref{thm:main} to a class of $3$-manifolds called {\em small Seifert manifolds}, which contain non-Haken $3$-manifolds.
 We remark that all the homology groups appearing in this section are singular homology groups.

 A {\em Seifert manifold} is a compact, orientable $3$-manifold admitting the structure of a Seifert fibred space whose base orbifold is a compact surface with cone points.
 A \textit{small Seifert manifold} is a Seifert manifold with at most $3$ singular fibres.
 We refer the reader to \cite[Chapter IV]{Jaco} for details on Seifert manifolds.